anderson-optimization/gams-parser/README.md

 1. Gather rich data on structure of model in a gams file.
 2. Inject custom defintions and data into gams files based upon a DSL.
-3. Gather defined data from model using python api.
+3. [Optional] Gather defined data from model using python api.
+	- This is probably outside the scope of this library as it requires `GAMS` as a dependency.

 ## Grammer

-- The current grammer is focused on capturing all `GAMS` syntax as long as it is valid and less concerned about catching invalid syntax.
+- The current grammar is focused on capturing all `GAMS` syntax as long as it is valid and less concerned about catching invalid syntax.
-- The current grammer is built to gather data related to symbol definitions.
-As such, other parts of the grammer may be not accurate.
+- The current grammar is built to gather data related to symbol definitions.
+As such, other parts of the grammar may be not accurate.

 ### Difficulties